Websoft9Archive/ansible-ghost/docs/solution-backup.md

 1. The work of several days has been deleted by mistake.
 How to restore it?
 2. Is it possible to recover the website after it was attacked by hackers?
 3. The content of the website has been changed into a mess.
-Could it be restored?
+Could it be recovered?

-When a failure occurs, we may first turn to a professional for help, but unfortunately, some failure cannot be solved as quickly as we expected, and even it's insoluble.
+When a failure occurs, we may first turn to a professional for help, but unfortunately, some failure cannot be solved as quickly as expected, and even it's insoluble.

 Obviously, a backup is necessary when comes to a failure.
 The existing backup file helps to repair the failed system, which means the irrecoverable loss can be avoided.